The Microsoft CrowdStrike Incident: A Case for a Shared Validation & Verification Process

 The Microsoft CrowdStrike incident has profound implications for the healthcare industry.
 As seen during the outage, critical healthcare services were disrupted, highlighting the sector's dependency on reliable IT systems.

-Hospitals and healthcare providers that have not implemented a rigorous Validation & Verification (V&V) program to ensure the stability and security of their systems, need to consider the significant risks and costs associated with taking no action.
+Hospitals and healthcare providers that have not implemented a rigorous Validation & Verification (V&V) program to ensure the stability and security of their systems need to consider the significant risks and costs associated with taking no action.

 Key Considerations